The Doubting Game

 “Don’t worry pal,” said the bartender.
 “Enjoy the ride.”

-Arag ignored the bartender, focused now on a show of sorts that detailed the birth of all creation, an act of God.
+Arag ignored the bartender, focused now on a show of sorts that detailed the birth of all creation, the formation of the infinite universes, and the histories of all beings up until the present moment.
 When the show finished, Arag witnessed a group of humans killing a tribe of Neanderthals.
-The show ended and Arag said, “You’re God, huh?” to Kev.
+The show ended and Arag said, “You’re God?” to Kev.

 “Um, yes.
 Why?” said Kev.